leptos-null/classdumpctl/README.md

                                the specified directory, otherwise all classes found are written to this directory at the top level -m <m>, --color=<m>        Set color settings, one of the below
-                               default: color output only if output is to a TTY
+                               default: color output using ASNI color escapes only if output is to a TTY
                                never: no output is colored
+                               always: color output to files, pipes, and TTYs using ASNI color escapes
+                               html-hljs: output in HTML format annotated with hljs classes
-                               always: output to TTYs, pipes, and files are colored -i <p>, --image=<p>        Reference the mach-o image at path by default, dump all classes in this image otherwise may specify --class or --protocol
+                               html-lsp: output in HTML format annotated with LSP classes -i <p>, --image=<p>        Reference the mach-o image at path by default, dump all classes in this image otherwise may specify --class or --protocol